tusharshahrs/pulumi-home/aws-classic-ts-eks-node-alltaints/README.md

 # AWS EKS Cluster with no Managednode Group, Fixed and Spot Nodegroup both with taints

-AWS eks stood up in a vpc with no managednodgroup, a fixed nodegroup and a spot nodegroup with taints in typescript
+AWS eks stood up in a vpc with no managednodgroup, a fixed nodegroup and a spot nodegroup with taints in TypeScript

 ## Deployment